legobuff/workshop-pe/exercises/part02-ucp-service-swarm.md

 1. Select `Swarm` and select `Service`.

-2. Select the WORDPRESS Service you deployed and select the Cockwheel in the upper right corner.
+2. Select the WORDPRESS Service you deployed and select the cock wheel in the upper right corner.

 ![swarm-service06](../images/swarm-service06.png)/